scc416/battleship/README.md

 ![Picking Tiles](./docs/picking-tiles.png)

 3. After both players have done picking the tiles for their ships.
 Players start taking turn to shoot at opponent's board.
 All the shooting is displayed on the boards.
 They are also shown on the log with coordinate and either MISSED or HIT.
-When a ship is sank, it is shown on the ship list (next to each game board) and the log.
+When a ship is destroyed, it is shown on the ship list (next to each game board) with a strike-through  and the log.

 ![Players taking turn](./docs/players-taking-turn.png)